GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation

 \textbf{Interaction Policy Learning.} For modeling $p(v \mid u, \mathcal{G}_{\text{hist}})$ and $p(m, y \mid u, v, \mathcal{G}_{\text{hist}})$, we treat the LLM as a policy model trained via reinforcement learning.
 We train two specialized LLMs, Graphia-Q for destination selection and Graphia-E for edge generation, each optimized for its respective task.

 (1) Destination Selection.
 For each source node $u$, we train a generative LLM, Graphia-Q, to predict the ground-truth destination node set $C_t^u$ at time $t$.
 We denote the predicted destination node set as $\hat{C}_t^u$.
-To retrieve $\hat{C}_t^u$, Graphia-Q generates two components: a descriptive query and a behavior-based filter rule, which jointly constrain the search space.
-Specifically, the first descriptive query is expected to follow the format as node profiles, while the behavior-based filter rule is defined over a set of predefined structural metrics (e.g., interaction frequency, common neighbors, following GAD~\cite{GAD}).
-We adopt a two-step destination selection workflow.
-We first retrieve a preliminary candidate set of size $K_1 = 100$ by ranking nodes in $\mathcal{V}_T$ based on semantic similarity (BERT embedding cosine similarity) to the query, restricted to historical neighbors and nodes satisfying the filter rule.
+To retrieve $\hat{C}_t^u$, Graphia-Q generates a descriptive query to constrain the search space.
+We first retrieve a preliminary candidate set of $K_1$ by ranking nodes in $\mathcal{V}_T$ based on semantic similarity (BERT embedding cosine similarity) to the query, restricted to historical neighbors satisfying the filter rule.
 This leads to the first candidate node set: $\hat{C}_t^{u1}$.
 For graph generation, $ \hat{C}_t^{u1} $ is truncated to size $\hat{C}_t^{u} = ( \hat{C}_t^{u1})_{:\mathrm{round}(\hat{d}_t(u))}$, where $ \hat{d}_t(u) $ is either given (TDGG) or predicted (IDGG).